insillion/bonzah/api/01 Auth.md

 # POST /api/v1/auth

-`auth` endpoint allows users to authenticate and obtain access to the system.
+`auth` endpoint allows users to authenticate and obtain access to the Bonzah's Insurance policy issuance system.

 #### Request Body Parameters

 - `email` (string, required): The email address of the user.
 - `pwd` (string, required): The password of the user.

-Get the token from response and use to access other APIs
+The token from this request's response is used for the subsequent APIs

 **Response**:-